shahriarkasib/winequality_mlops/README.md

 17. Create a folder named report
 18. create a json file named params.json which will keep trcak of the model parameters 19.create a json file named scores.json which will keep trcak of the model scores
+    20. dvc metrics show to show the scores and parameters
+   21. dvc metrics diff to show the difference in scores after changing parameters